Metaurus-Solutions-LLC/mts-website/README.md

 4. Add company capabilities menu page with page-link tiles and summaries.
 5. Revise the Verge Tech PM processes for the Metaurus Solutions library. - Done - But verify.
 6. Add Agile Project Management Page.
-7. Add Waterfall Project Management Page.
+7. Add Waterfall Project Management Page. - Done - But integrate with Agile for a "Hybrid" approach.
 8. Add "Hybrid Project Management" page(s) with illustrations and teasers.
 9. Add MultiCloud Capabilities pages.
 10. Internal search function.